kyagi/shell-pop-el/README.md

 shell-pop-el
 ============
 shell-pop.el helps you to use shell easily on Emacs.
+Only one key action to work.

 Installation
 ----------